 Another thing to look at in a machete before buying is blade thickness.
 A large variety of machetes have a thin blade approximately 1/8 inch in thickness, which makes them lightweight and easy to carry.
 The thin blade allows more work with less fatigue, but it restricts you to perform heavier tasks.
 No doubt, thin blade machetes are good but only for soft vegetation.

-There are other machetes with a thick blade around 1/4 inches.
+There are other machetes with a thick blade of around 1/4 inches.
 Thick blades allow deeper cuts and they are heavy-duty to perform hard tasks.
 Definitely, thick blade machetes are good at heavy chopping, but they are heavier and occupy more space in the survival kit.

 So, if you need to perform a heavy task, go for the thick blade but if you just want some clearings and lighter chopping choose a thin blade.
 I prefer thick blade machetes as they are good to perform every small and big game.

-If you are associated with the field of woodcutting, agriculture reinforcement or other outdoor adventures.
-Surely, you are in search of the best machete 2022 that also works well in 2022.
-If you are tired of buying such a machete whose blades aren’t sharp and dull shortly, the handle is hard to hold and rough or the sheath is not entirely closed.
-But Stop!
-You don’t have to worry anymore because we’re going to show you the top machetes with excellent strength and durability.
+If you are associated with the field of woodcutting, agriculture reinforcement, or other outdoor adventure then surely, you are in search of the best machete for survival, bushcraft or camping in 2022 that also works well for a long time.
+If you are tired of buying such a machete whose blades aren’t sharp and dulls shortly, or if the handle is hard to hold and rough or the sheath is not entirely closed, then you must get a high-quality machete.